🕵🏻♂️ Selecting accounts for ABM program

 Actively hiring for a specific role

-Drive pipeline THIS quarter with a full-funnel ABM programs.
+Drive pipeline THIS quarter with full-funnel ABM programs.

 If any of these challenges sound familiar: